Skip to Content

 Lahaina

-If you think you might not rent a car, Lahaina is a really convenient place to stay if you’d like to do a boat trip or luau.
+If you think you might not rent a car, Lahaina is a really convenient place to stay if you’d like to go on a boat trip or luau.

-They have quite a few Maui family hotels perfect for kids of all ages.
+They have quite a few Maui family hotels that are perfect for kids of all ages.

 Lahaina is the big “city” on the West shore of Maui.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson